 Cracks will begin to appear in professional and family life.
 Arriving at work drunk or hungover on a weekly basis would certainly be an indication that an individual has progressed to a stage of textbook alcoholism.
 Driving under the influence or arriving home drunk on a similarly frequent basis.

-Irrational behavior in home or workplace leading to household disputes and / or work disciplinary issues are also quite common.
+Irrational behaviour in home or workplace leading to household disputes and/or work disciplinary issues are also quite common.

 Then things can get worse.

-Trouble with the law in terms of driving under the influence, causing accidents, being fired, divorced, incarcerated for events directly related to over consumption of alcohol.
-Waking up to a drink in the morning, black outs, and all the associated liver and health issues that are impossible to hide e.t.c.
+The trouble with the law in terms of driving under the influence, causing accidents, being fired, divorced, incarcerated for events directly related to over-consumption of alcohol.
+Waking up to a drink in the morning, blackouts, and all the associated liver and health issues that are impossible to hide e.t.c.

 Forming an addiction to alcohol can happen to anyone exposed to extended periods of alcohol use.
-If any of these traits sounds familiar it would be a time to pick up the phone and get in touch with a counsellor.
-Early stage alcoholics seldom require less treatment but more convincing, whereas later stage alcoholics tend to require less convincing and extended treatment, recognising the warning signs can save lives.
+If any of these traits sound familiar it would be a time to pick up the phone and get in touch with a counsellor.
+Early stage alcoholics seldom require less treatment but more convincing, whereas later-stage alcoholics tend to require less convincing and extended treatment, recognising the warning signs can save lives.